...has cost the gold of more than one man..."

 and years later, re-unite unsuccessfully in 'Paris', actually a salon from the demolished Vanderbilt house

 I think that ties up all our lose ends for today, although I probably should now rent 'The Red Shoes', with its famous scene of Moira Shearer running down the endless garden staircase at La Leopolda..
-Or 'To Catch a Thief', where Cary Grant introduces Grace Kelly to quiche in his villa high above the Riviera...
+Or 'To Catch a Thief', where retired jewel thief Cary Grant introduces a stodgy English insurance investigator to quiche in his villa high above the Riviera...